 This park is located in the north central part of Mattoon at 12th Street and Champaign Avenue.
 Cunningham Park is the City of Mattoon’s oldest park having been established in 1858 and originally known as the Allison-Cunningham Park.

 For many years this park was adjacent to Washington Elementary School, which was demolished in July 2004.

 This park has a small playground area, a basketball court, and a big open area for play.

 Girls Complex – Mattoon Girls Softball Association

 The Girls Complex, located at 311 North 6th Street, is home of the Mattoon Pride Fast Pitch, Mattoon Cobras Fast Pitch, and Babe Ruth Softball.

 This complex has four fields with plenty of room for family and fans in the sunshade-covered bleachers with great views of the fields and the scoreboards.
 There is also a concession stand, press box, restrooms, pavilion with picnic tables, and plenty of parking.

 Since its inception in 1984, Babe Ruth Softball has shown tremendous growth.
 It has become a premier softball program throughout the United States and Canada.
 It is designed for girls through the age of 18.

 8 U Rookie League

-8 U Rookie League is as close to regular Softball as you can get, taking into consideration that the girls are 8 years old and younger.
-The games will be 6 innings, with a 1 hour 15 minute time limit.
-The 10 Run Rule is in effect after four complete innings.
+8 U Rookie League is as close to regular softball as you can get, taking into consideration the age of the girls are eight-years-old and younger.
+The games consist of six innings, with a 1 hour 15 minute time limit.
+The 10-run rule is in effect after four complete innings.
 Pitching is from machines at a distance of 35 feet.